sethshivansh/ngx-step/README.md

 # Dependent modules
-1) Fontawsome module need to install at project level to support icons used in this library. this library you need to install manually in your application.
+1) **Fontawsome** module need to install at project level to support icons used in this library. this library you need to install manually in your application.

 ```ruby
 npm i @fortawesome/fontawesome-free
 ```

-2) Moment.js module need to install at project level to support icons used in this library.
-This library you need to install manually in your application.
+2) **Moment.js**  This library you need to install manually in your application.
 Library is used for the purpose of datetime data to display in user time zone converted format.

 ```ruby
 npm i moment